 It’s possible that the app had an issue trying to do the update.
 You can bypass this issue by uninstalling the app stuck in waiting and then reinstalling it.

 Sometimes, there are iPhone apps waiting because there isn’t enough room on your iPhone to download the updates.
-In Storage & iCloud Usage, you’ll see exactly how much room is available on your iPhone (whoops, mine doesn’t look so good!) and which apps are using the most memory.
+In Settings -> General -> iPhone Storage, you’ll see exactly how much room is available on your iPhone and which apps are using the most memory.

 You can clear up space on your iPhone by: